Life is so very different in Argentina than where I live, on the concrete island of Manhattan, in New York City.

 Have you been attacked for your Reiki approach?
 Did it change the way you view other practitioners?
 What do you do when Reiki diversity feels like Reiki adversity?
 Please leave a comment below.

-Sign up for my email list here to be informed of free online events and receive your free Reiki support sequence customized to you as a home or professional Reiki practitioner.
+Sign up for my email list here to be informed of events and receive your free Reiki support sequence customized to you as a home or professional Reiki practitioner.

 The Reiki & Medicine Intensive will up level your Reiki practice whether you practice Reiki only at home for family and friends, or you are a Reiki professional.